jochristianto/swagger-ui-example/README.md

 Simply run `yarn start:json`.
 It will automatically load to `./blueprint.json` file.

 ### YAML
+It will be published to http://localhost:8082 for both Development and Production.

 #### Development
 In development mode, you can simply run `yarn dev:yaml`.
 On development mode, the auto reload feature will be enabled.
 It will automatically load to `./blueprint.yaml` file.